You are encouraged to add your own questions (and answers) here!

 Q: How do I run a bunch of tests automatically?
 How do I ensure all dependencies are tested?

-A: Upload your patch to Gerrit and do a CQ dry run.
+Additionally, you can always upload your patch to Gerrit and do a CQ dry run.

 Q: How do I run this unit test in a CQ dry run?

-A: Clicking on CQ dry run (aka +1) will take your CL's properly defined unit test and run it on multiple bots, one for each build target (x86-64 versus arm64, release versus debug).
+A: Clicking on CQ dry run (aka +1) will take your change's properly defined unit test and run it on multiple bots, one for each build target (x86-64 versus arm64, release versus debug).
 Each job will have an output page showing all the tests that ran.

 Q: How do I use some build time artifacts in my unit test?

 A: The simplest artifact is just a file that is in your source directory.
-For
+For this you just need to add it to resources attribute of the package definition of your unit test.
+For example, you may do something like this in your BUILD.gn:

 rustc_binary("my-great-app") {